AlexandreFenyo/net-monitor/README.md

 ### data set

-A data set is a named time series (i.e. a set of time stamped collected data), maintained in the net-manager server memory.
+A net-monitor data set is a named time series (i.e. a set of time stamped collected data), maintained in the net-manager server memory.
 A data set typically contains numerical network throughput values collected from a snmp agent.
 A maximum data lifetime is associated with each data set.

 For integrity purpose, data sets can only be updated by one of the following two mecanisms: